gisberger/flood_census_with_land_use/README.md

 This version refines the method by incorporating ALKIS land use data containing specifically residential area classifications to distribute population more realistically.
 Instead of assuming people are spread uniformly across a census cell, the calculation now concentrates them in areas classified as residential, then checks how much of that residential area is flooded.

-During the process, I also discovered that the BfG operates multiple flood risk map portals with different data vintages, and that the LfU Bayern publishes its own Beiblätter with yet another set of numbers - which resolved a confusing discrepancy from the first project and added a four-way comparison to the analysis.
+During the process, I also discovered that Bavaria's 3rd-cycle upload to the BfG's flood risk portal is still incomplete for this district, and that the LfU Bayern publishes its own Beiblätter with yet another, more complete set of numbers - which resolved a confusing discrepancy from the first project and added a three-way comparison to the analysis.

 All SQL code was hand-written, with troubleshooting support by Claude model Opus 4.7.